 Donna Haraway calls this way of seeing the “god trick”.
-Being above such models distances the observer and creates an illusion of all-knowingness.
+Being above a model distances the observer and creates an illusion of all-knowingness.
 The observer is omnipresent, the Foreshore is under control.
 The view from above is cleansed of complexity.
 Looking at models like these of the Foreshore creates a fantasy view.
 No human will live this version of the Foreshore.

 In practice, what would that mean?

-It would mean moving beyond god-tricks, and getting into human bodies, from the proposal stage.
+It would mean moving beyond “god-tricks”, and getting into human bodies, from the proposal stage.
 It would mean representing experiences of humans in and through the Foreshore proposals, in all their complexity.
-The woman driver on freeways, on streets, in parking.
+The woman driver on freeways, on streets, in parking garages.
 The man on foot.
-The child in pram.
-The householder in high-rise, under freeway, next to port.
+The child in the pram.
+The householder in a high-rise, under the freeway, next to a port.
 The business woman in the waterfront, in the City, in the Bo-Kaap.
 The refugee.

 This is not common practice.
 It feels too complex for planning purposes and for certain it would require Cape Town\’s built environment professionals to stretch even deeper into their creativity.
-But the history of planning in the Foreshore area shows that the many voices of Cape Town will have their voices heard and their experiences validated, despite the god-trick arguments of the engineers and planners.
-History shows that people can and will call loudly and powerfully for attention.
+But the history of planning in the Foreshore area shows that the many voices of Cape Town will eventually find a way to have their voices heard and their experiences validated, despite the “god-trick” arguments of the engineers and planners.
 Which is partly why the Foreshore is “unfinished” to this day, despite the impressive models of the decades before.